-Farmers will → Know what a water shed is - and how their village fits into the watershed.
-Understand the crucial role of forest in water sheds and water management.
-Be aware of their precious resource - water and the need to look after it.
-Know how to reduce erosion in gardens AND take steps to reduce erosion (of precious top soil) that occurs during heavy rain - in their own gardens.
-Understand how important organic matter is - and how organic matter is both lost and improved in their gardens' soil- AND take steps to manage and improve organic matter in their own gardens.
-Learning Goals Realise that fire needs very careful management it is both good and bad.
-They will establish discussions leading to community agreements around fire management - especially during dry or drought periods.
-Know the steps to improving fallows - when garden land is recovering fertility Short term with green manure legumes and Long term with trees.
-They will have planting material and establish improved fallows in their own gardens - as examples for others.
-Understand the crucial roles livestock play in sustainable gardens.
-Understand the good and bad of nitrogen - a key nutrient, but a toxic challenge when used as fertiliser in an unwise manner.
+Farmers will → Know what watershed. a water shed is - and how their village fits into the Understand managemer the crucial role of forest in water sheds and water at.
+Be aware of look after it their precious resource - water and the need to Know how t reduce eros rain - in the o reduce erosion in gardens AND take steps to ion (of precious top soil) that occurs during heavy ir own gardens (Refer demonstration).
+Understand organic mat soil- AND ta their own gat how important organic matter is - and how ter is both lost and improved in their gardens' ke steps to manage and improve organic matter in ardens.
+Learning Goa Realise that good and ba community during dry c fire needs very careful management it is both d.
+They will establish discussions leading to agreements around fire management - especially r drought periods.
+Know the st recovering f Short term Long term v establish im examples for eps to improving fallows - when garden land is ertility with green manure legumes and vith trees.
+They will have planting material and proved fallows in their own gardens - as r others.
+Understand gardens. the crucial roles livestock play in sustainable Understand but a toxic o manner. the good and bad of nitrogen - a key nutrient, hallenge when used as fertiliser in an unwise